ghacks Technology News

 Android Phone Emulator

-Taking those limitations aside the Android phone emulator does provide a good overview of some of the functions that the Android phone will offer.
-It is possible to get a first impression of the Google browser, Google maps and other functions like receiving calls, sms or mms.
+Taking those limitations aside the Android phone emulator does provide a good overview of some of the features that the Android phone will offer.
+It is possible to get a first impression of the Google browser, Google maps and other features like receiving calls, sms or mms.
 There is no real interaction with the emulator though.
 It is for instance not possible to use it to open any websites or actually call someone.

 The above screenshot has been taken from the Android phone emulator while the screenshot below was taken from the 360 view option.
 The screenshot from the Android phone emulator had to be reduced in size to fit on the screen while the screenshot below depicts the actual size of the original screenshot.